What Is PVC Roofing: Membrane Solutions for Flat Roofs

 One practical consideration: finding a contractor experienced with residential PVC installation may take more effort in some areas.
 Commercial roofers often have more PVC experience, so asking about a contractor's residential flat roof portfolio is worthwhile.

-For small flat sections, like a porch roof or a single-story addition, PVC's durability and low maintenance often make sense.
-For larger residential flat roofs, the higher upfront cost compared to TPO or EPDM is worth weighing against the long-term benefits.
+For small flat sections, like a porch roof or a single-story addition, PVC's durability and low maintenance often make sense despite the higher cost.
+For larger residential flat roofs, the higher upfront cost compared to TPO or EPDM is worth weighing against the long-term benefits of energy savings and longevity.

 Frequently Asked Questions